Eraz-wq/C_template_file/README.md

 ## Instructions

-Run the program and eneter two arguments:
+Run the program and enter two arguments:
 ```./a.out folder_name file_template_name```